 Diverse Experience at Each Stage Prepares Future Leaders in Mental Health

-Fields began his first week in the counselor education graduate program at the center where he volunteered as an intake specialist.
-In this role, first-year students provide brief assessments regarding appropriate care for potential clients and have an opportunity in practicum to interact with clients, practice basic skills and apply lessons from the classroom — all this prior to students participating in counseling sessions.
+Fields began his first week in the counselor education graduate program at the center, where he volunteered as an intake specialist.
+In this role, first-year students provide brief assessments regarding appropriate care for potential clients, with an opportunity in practicum to interact with clients, practice basic skills and apply lessons from the classroom — all prior to participating in counseling sessions.

-Research shows working in a clinical environment prior to counseling clients lowers a student’s anxiety and increases self-efficacy on their first day in practice, according to Super.
-After working as intake specialists, master’s-level students spend one to two semesters in practicum.
+According to Super, research shows that work in a clinical environment prior to counseling clients lowers a student’s anxiety and increases self-efficacy on their first day in practice.
+After working as intake specialists in a clinical environment, students move onto the next stage where they spend one-to-two semesters in practicum working with clients.

 A counselor-in-training’s day at the center begins with group supervision, where a practicum supervisor consults students and introduces lessons.
 Fields says supervisors provide unique challenges each week.
 They might ask counselors-in-training to reflect on three feelings while with their clients or suggest students research a theory and later discuss how it potentially applies to cases.
 Along with supervision, Fields says students work together to develop the best care for their clients.
 Each week, a student presents on one of their clients and receives consultations from student peers.